Jorenar/blog/_posts/2020-11-03-best-et-worst-of-c.md

 # Standard, no blessed implementation

 This one relates to previous and next point.
-The C programming language is definied basically only by a document published by International Organization for Standardization every few years.
-Contrary to languages like Python, Rust or Java, there is no partucullar implementation that is **the** C language.
+The C programming language is defined basically only by a document published by International Organization for Standardization every few years.
+Contrary to languages like Python, Rust or Java, there is no particular implementation that is **the** C language.

-Combine it with flexibility and you have a language which can easily target any platform.
+Combine it with flexibility, and you have a language which can easily target any platform.

 # Ubiquity = portability